-Historically, cross-stitch bore a relational function.
-The feminine virtues, domestic responsibilities, and spousal devotion they describe attracted potential suitors, ensuring successful ‘love’ matches.
+Historically, cross-stitch bears a relational function.
+The feminine virtues, domestic responsibilities, and spousal devotion that they describe attracted potential suitors, ensuring successful ‘love’ matches.

-Subtracting text from found cross-stitching — a process akin to erasure poetry — transforms lengthy, pre-determined verse into short instances of speech.
-Sweet nothings, passionate ramblings, and lovelorn pleas impose a contemporary love affair upon the traditional marital practices in which cross-stitch is ground, recontextualizing a dismissed form of feminine expression.
+Subtracting text from found cross-stitch — a process kin to erasure poetry — transforms lengthy, pre-determined verse into short instances of speech: sweet nothings, passionate ramblings, and lovelorn pleas.
+Each utterance asserts a contemporary love affair upon the traditional marital practices in which cross-stitch is ground, recontextualizing a dismissed form of feminine expression and affirming the validity of girlish handicraft.

 __________________________________